SixSq/hn-docs/docs/training/end-users/onedata.rst

 *Make sure that the popups for this browser window are not blocked, and unblock them if necessary.*

-From this Web interface create some Directory and files.
+From this Web interface you can create some Directory and files.
 Addtionnaly you may use the Upload button